 The Audit Committee is comprised of four independent directors who meet the independence and other requirements of the New York Stock Exchange's listing standards.
-The Audit Committee assists the Board in its oversight of the integrity of the Company's financial statements, legal and regulatory compliance, the independent registered public accounting firm's qualifications and independence, and the performance of Schlumberger's internal audit function and of the independent registered public accounting firm.
-The Audit Committee recommends for stockholders approval the appointment of an independent registered public accounting firm to audit the Schlumberger consolidated financial statements.
-The Audit Committee has the sole authority and responsibility to appoint, subject to stockholder approval, compensate and oversee the independent registered public accounting firm.
+The Audit Committee assists the Board in its oversight of the integrity of the Company's financial statements, legal and regulatory compliance, the independent registered public accounting firm's qualifications and independence, and the performance of Schlumberger's internal audit function and of the independent registered public accounting firm to audit the Schlumberger consolidated financial statements.
+The Audit Committee has the sole authority and responsibility to appoint, subject to stockholder approval, compensate and oversee the independent registered public accounting firm, and to pre-approve all engagements, fees and terms for audit and other services provided by the Company's independent registered public accounting firm.
 The independent registered public accounting firm is accountable to the Audit Committee.
 The Board of Directors has determined that Messrs.
 Isaac, Lévy-Lang and Talwar, who are independent under applicable New York Stock Exchange listing standards, are "audit committee financial experts" as defined by applicable SEC rules.
 The Audit Committee operates pursuant to a written charter, which is available on the Company's website at www.slb.com/ir.
 Stockholders may also obtain a copy of the charter without charge by writing to the Secretary of the Company at 153 East 53rd Street, 57th Floor, New York, New York, 10022-4624.